marmanios/Bravo/README.md

 Winners: 🥇 First Place Overall, 🏆 Best AI Application Built with Cloudflare

 # Inspiration 💡
 April 12, 2018 in Cincinnati, Ohio, a failed dispatch mission lead to the death of 16 year-old Kyle Plush.
 His death was caused by an array of errors, both human and computer, and was completely tragic and preventable.
-More details on this case are found in the article [here](https://www.cincinnati.com/story/news/2018/04/12/how-everything-went-wrong-seven-hills-student-kyle-plush-ended-up-dead-cincinnati/511736002/).
+More details on this case can be found in the article <a href="https://www.cincinnati.com/story/news/2018/04/12/how-everything-went-wrong-seven-hills-student-kyle-plush-ended-up-dead-cincinnati/511736002/" target="_blank">here</a>.

 # Overview 📋
 BravoDispatch is a computer-aided dispatcher (CAD) application designed to help dispatch operators better handle calls.
 Bravo AI extracts critical details from a live caller transcript, and helps manage a set of active cases.
 It reduces manual data entry, takes some tension off of operators, and improves response times.